survivejs/webpack-book/manuscript/loading/04_javascript.md

 ]);
 ```

 Even though you have Babel installed and set up, you are still missing one bit: Babel configuration.
-This can be achieved using a *.babelrc* dotfile as other tooling can pick it up as well.
+The configuration can be set up using a *.babelrc* dotfile as then other tooling can use the same.

 W> If you try to import files **outside** of your configuration root directory and then process them through *babel-loader*, this fails.
 It's [a known issue](https://github.com/babel/babel-loader/issues/313), and there are workarounds including maintaining *.babelrc* at a higher level in the project and resolving against Babel presets through `require.resolve` at webpack configuration.

 ### Setting Up *.babelrc*

 At a minimum, you need [babel-preset-env](https://www.npmjs.com/package/babel-preset-env).
-It's a Babel preset that enables the needed plugins based on the optional environment definition you pass to it.
+It's a Babel preset that enables the required plugins based on the optional environment definition you pass to it.

 Install the preset first: